DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go.md

 "github.com/devcyclehq/go-server-sdk"
 "context"
 )
-auth := context.WithValue(context.Background(), devcycle.ContextAPIKey, devcycle.APIKey{
-Key: "your_server_key_here",
-})

 dvcOptions := devcycle.DVCOptions{EnableEdgeDB: true}

-client, err := devcycle.NewDVCClient(environmentKey, &dvcOptions, nil)
+client, err := devcycle.NewDVCClient(environmentKey, &dvcOptions)

 user := devcycle.UserData{UserId: "test-user", Email:"test.user@test.com"}

+variable, err := devcycle.Variable(user, "test-key", "test-default")
 ```

-This will send a request to our EdgeDB API to save the custom data under the user UserId.

-In the example, Email is associated to the user `test-user`.
-In your next identify call for the same UserId, you may
-omit any of the data you've sent already as it will be pulled from the EdgeDB storage when segmenting to experiments and
-features.
+Each call to the DevCycle API in this mode will store any user data that was sent in the request in EdgeDB.
+Any existing data that was previously stored under the same `UserId` will be merged in with the new data before
+making bucketing decisions.

+In this example, the `Variable` call would make an API request and send along the user data specified by the call.
+That data would be used in combination with EdgeDB data to make correct bucketing decisions before returning the
+variable's value.